matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 The arithmetic mean (we will refer to it as the "mean" from now on) is a one-number summary of the data.
 That is, we take the entire set of data into consideration to produce a single numerical summary, the mean.
 In the process of boiling the data down into a single number or **point estimate**, we lose some information.
 In particular, we cannot reverse engineer the mean to get the original data back out of it.

 It is important to note at this point that the mean has a major shortcoming: it is heavily influenced by outliers and especially large outliers.
-That is, extermely large values that are unusal for a given data set skew the mean to be artificially high.
+That is, extremely large values that are unusual for a given data set skew the mean to be artificially high.
 This kind of skew caused by large outliers can be visualized as below:

 ```R
 # Visualize skew caused by an outlier.